 When Abilify (aripiprazole) medication is taken over a long period of time, as is usually the case with such prescription drugs, dependence will likely have developed, resulting in many possible discomforts associated with cessation.
 It may be prudent to select an inpatient program that is well equipped both in understanding the unique problems with antipsychotic drug withdrawal and also can provide comfortable, personalized assistance while withdrawing from the drug.

-Using nutritional testing and support, toxic load removal, counseling, physical exercise, and many other therapeutic approaches to support the process in a beautiful and restful setting, we can help the body to ease back to a healthier state, and move toward the goal of normalizing the neurochemistry for better natural mental health.
-Contact us for more information on this important area of healthcare, and you may find you are closer than ever to be able to take the next step to full recovery.
+Using nutritional testing and support, toxic load removal, counseling, Qigong, physical exercise, colon hydrotherapy, equine therapy, and many other therapeutic approaches to support the gradual cessation process in a beautiful and restful setting, we can help the body to ease back to a healthier state and move toward the goal of normalizing the neurochemistry for better natural mental health.
+Contact us for more information on this important area of healthcare, and you may find you are closer than ever to being able to take the next step to full recovery.
 Abilify withdrawal can free you from dependence on antipsychotic medications in a safe, nurturing, and comfortable setting at Alternative to Meds Center.